Thank you for registering your interest with these selected law schools. They will be in touch with you soon!

 - Obligations (including Contract, Restitution and Tort)

-The Bar Standards Board, regulator of barristers in England and Wales, states you need to have a minimum of a 2:2 in your Honours degree in order to be eligible to apply for the BPTC.
+The Bar Standards Board, regulator of barristers in England and Wales, states you need to have a minimum of a 2:2 in your Honours degree in order to be eligible to become a barrister.
 However, with so many people applying with exceptionally strong academic records, a 2:2 is quite likely to be ousted in the selection process at quite an early stage.
 A minimum of a 2:1 is probably more realistic in order to stand a chance of competing.
 If you can combine this with a top set of GCSE and A Level results, you’ll be in the best position to get through the academic stage of the process.

 Budding barristers will also need to pass the Bar Course Aptitude Test (BCAT) before beginning a BPTC course.
 You can find more information on the BCAT and what it entails here.

 The online application process for the BPTC will strike you as a familiar beast.
-BPTC Online uses a central application system, just like that of UCAS for university applications and the Central Applications Board for GDLs and LPCs.
-This is the only way you’ll be able to apply – applications made directly to providers won’t be accepted.
+BPTC Online uses a central application system called the Bar Student Application Service (BarSAS)—similar to UCAS for university applications.
+This is the only way you’ll be able to apply—applications made directly to providers won’t be accepted.

 After the application